poseidon/matchbox/Documentation/matchbox.md

 }
 ```

-The `"boot"` settings will be used to render configs to network boot programs such as iPXE, GRUB, or Pixiecore.
+The `"boot"` settings will be used to render configs to network boot programs such as iPXE or GRUB.
 You may reference remote kernel and initrd assets or [local assets](#assets).

 To use Ignition, set the `coreos.config.url` kernel option to reference the `matchbox` [Ignition endpoint](api.md#ignition-config), which will render the `ignition_id` file.
 Be sure to add the `coreos.first_boot` option as well.